What Is Aggravated Assault?

 Aggravated assault is an assault which criminal laws punish more severely due to its seriousness.
 Factors which raise an assault to an aggravated assault typically include the use of a weapon, the status of the victim, the intent of the perpetrator, and the degree of injury caused.
-Assaults which happen in the victims home can also qualify as an aggravated assault.
+Assaults that happen in the victim's home can also qualify as an aggravated assault.

 States classify certain assaults as aggravated assault under their criminal codes.
 They may also use more specific names such as assault with a deadly weapon.
 Often, aggravated assaults qualify as felonies, while simple assaults can be misdemeanors.
 Many states have multiple degrees of criminal charges for aggravated assault.

 Assault With a Deadly Weapon